-Purpose: To verify that the device under test enters the COMPLETE ACKNOWLEDGE state only after receiving 3 consecutive and consistent FLPs with the Acknowledge bit set.
+Purpose: To verify that the DUT enters the COMPLETE ACKNOWLEDGE state only after receiving three consecutive and consistent FLPs with the Acknowledge bit set.

-[1] IEEE Std 802.3, 1998 Edition: Section 28.2.1.2.4
+[1] IEEE Std 802.3, 2000 Edition: subclause 28.2.1.2.4

 - Line Monitor: A system capable of detecting, time-stamping, and recording normal link pulses (NLPs) on both the receive and transmit channels of the DUT.
-The channel signaling should pass through the line monitor with minimal distortion. - Traffic Generator: A system capable of generating and transmitting normal link pulses (NLPs) and fast link pulses (FLPs) while connected to the receiver of the DUT.
+The channel signaling should pass through the Line Monitor with minimal distortion. - Traffic Generator: A system capable of generating and transmitting normal link pulses (NLPs) and fast link pulses (FLPs) while connected to the receiver of the DUT.